rishitv26/class-reminder-7th-grade-TEMS/README.md

 ## How to use

-Please enter in your advisory initiative, and support time in the variables specifeid, it must be in H:M format for it to work. edit more stuff in the varibles for you likings :)
+Please enter in your advisory initiative, and support time in the variables specified, it must be in H:M format for it to work (in 24 hour clock system). edit more stuff in the variables for you likings :)